Glossary

 Cyber Safety P.L.A.N.ning

-• What are the rules for the use of Internet devices in your home?
+• What are the rules for the use of digital devices in your home?

-• What are your safety settings on your internet devices?
+• What are your safety settings on your Internet-capable devices?

 • What should your child do if they find an inappropriate website or see an image that is upsetting?